 It’s estimated Americans consume nearly three billion pizzas a year.
-That’s a lot of pizza.
+That’s a lot of pizza, y’all.
 Atlanta is no exception.
-And just who makes the best pizza in Atlanta, or which style is considered superior to all others, is always up for fiery debate.
-Sure, there’s New York, Jersey, Chicago, Detroit, Greek, Neapolitan, and even New Haven style pizzas out there, but what about Turkish, Brazilian, Indian, and Korean?
+And just who makes the best pizza in Atlanta, or which style is considered superior to all others, is always up for debate.
+Sure, there’s the well-known pizza styles like New York, Jersey, Chicago, Detroit, Greek, Neapolitan, and even New Haven, but what about Turkish, Brazilian, Indian, Mexican, and Korean?

-Eater rounded up six pizzas Atlantans should definitely seek out and try, beyond the typical styles often found here, including pies topped with chili paneer and turkey kebabs to those dressed with Calabresa (Brazilian) sausage and Catupiry cheese and pizza crusts stuffed with sweet potato mousse.
+Eater rounded up seven pizzas Atlantans should consider trying, beyond the typical styles often found here, including pies topped with chili paneer and turkey kebabs to those dressed with Calabresa sausage and Catupiry cheese and pizza crusts stuffed with sweet potato mousse.

 Tandoori Pizza and Wing Co.
 (Indian-American)

 Founded by Bhojanic chef Archna Becker, Tandoori Pizza and Wing Co. at Politan Row food hall in Midtown specializes in tandoori-style pizzas served on a naan crust.
-The naan offers a thin but sturdy foundation for the pizzas here, which come sauced in chutney marinara with a layer of mozzarella cheese and then topped with everything from turkey kebabs, red onions, and bell peppers to crumbly paneer, jalapenos, garlic, onions, and tomatoes drizzled in mango chili sauce.
+The naan offers a thin but sturdy foundation for these pizzas, which come sauced in chutney marinara with a layer of mozzarella cheese and then topped with everything from turkey kebabs, red onions, and bell peppers to crumbly paneer, jalapenos, garlic, onions, and tomatoes drizzled in mango chili sauce.

 Joy Pizza N Joy Chicken (Korean)